October 3, 2020 – Chris Rock / Megan Thee Stallion (S46 E1)

 Weekend Update

-- I just noticed, after looking at the SNL Archives, that this is Aidy’s first appearance all night, and IIRC she only makes one more brief appearance later in this half, before returning full-time and angering me with the quality of her work.
-A fact that became painful for me to admit.
+• I just noticed, after looking at the SNL Archives, that this is Aidy’s first appearance all night, and IIRC she only makes one more brief appearance later in this half, before returning full-time later on.

 Rating: ***1/2